Chimney Cap

 Multi-Flue Chimney

 If you’ve got a chimney with multiple chimney flues, you’ll need to get a top-mounted chimney cap.
-To get the measurements, measure the width and length of the chimney crown, the width and length of the area covering all the chimney flues, and the height of the tallest chimney flue.
+To get the proper size, measure the width and length of the chimney crown, the width and length of the area covering all the chimney flues, and the height of the tallest chimney flue.

 Chimney Cap Mesh Size